-Injury to the PCL is related to a powerful force, such as a direct blow to the front of the knee, commonly a car accident (dashboard injury to the knee) or football contact (being tackled when the knee is bent).
+Injury to the PCL is related to a powerful direct blow to the front of the knee and is commonly what happens in a car accident (dashboard injury to the knee) or during football contact (being tackled when the knee is bent).

 The typical signs of a posterior cruciate ligament injury are:

-- Physical exam: Your OSI physician will talk to you about your medical history and the symptoms you have been experiencing.
+- Physical exam: Your OSI orthopedic expert will talk to you about your medical history and the symptoms you have been experiencing.
 The doctor will check knee structures for injury and compare the injured knee to the non-injured knee.

 - X-rays: An X-ray might be ordered to reveal the presence of an avulsion fracture.